socketsupply/docs/guides/faq/index.md

 tools are sync'd between team members and can be reverted and exported with Operator Time Machine.

+## Do you collect telemetry data?

+No. Use `Little Snitch` or `MITM` if you want to double check.
+But our reasons are, like you, we have work to do and wouldn't want someone watching over our shoulder as we do it.

+## Do you audit the dependencies you use in your product?

+Yes.
+Almost all of the deps we use, we also contribute to.
+If not, we read the code.
+To make this more viable, we use as few dependencies as possible.
+We also fork Elecron to remove dependencies that are non-essential.

+## How safe is your product?

+Our products read only your data.
+We make sure your data is escaped and properly contained when loaded.
+We don't load or execute any arbitrary 3rd party code.
+All our updates are signed and sent over encrypted channels.

+## I found a vulnerability, do you have a bug-bounty program?

+Yes.
+Please email us at `infosec@optool.co`.

 ## Installation

 ### How do I download Operator Tools?